Alan Niven: Biography

 Niven became the manager of Guns N' Roses, serving from 1986 to 1991.
 He was fired from his post just prior to the release of Use Your Illusion.
 According to a 1991 cover story by Rolling Stone magazine, frontman Axl Rose forced the dismissal of Niven (against the wishes of some of his band-mates) by refusing to complete the albums until he was replaced.
+He was replaced by his former partner Doug Goldstein.